simvue-io/docs/docs/examples/moose.md

 <figure markdown>
   ![The firing alert for the temperature of the copper mug's handle.](images/moose_firing_alert.png){ width="1000" }
 </figure>

+This is an important feature of Simvue, since it allows runs which are breach certain conditions and therefore are destined to fail to be terminated early, without intervention from the user.
+This can give a huge reduction in computational time and cost which is typically wasted on pointless simulations, while also helping to reduce the environmental impacts of running simulations.

 We can also plot the metrics from multiple runs all at once, to easily compare the temperatures which each of the different mugs reached.
 Firstly, Go to the Runs page of the UI and select the check box next to all three of our runs for our different materials.
 Next, click on the `Show Plots` button in the top right of the page (zig zag lines), which will open a window on the side of the page, where you can press `Add Plot`.
 You will see that this opens a similar popup to the one we used to create our custom graph above.
 We will then follow a similar process to before: